 Dr. Kenneth A. Leslie, Cincinnati Children's Hospital Medical Center Human Resources Scientist Recruiting

-We proudly offer three career fairs annually to help employers network with our students.
+We proudly offer two career fairs annually to help employers network with our students.
 Please let us know if you’d like to participate.

 Connect with Our Students

 Interested in building your brand on campus to improve your recruiting results?
 We suggest that you partner with us through the programs and services that we offer to students.
 You will find that the CEEC staff are responsive to your needs.
 At the Mount, you will liaison with one lead team member making your connection with us easy and efficient.